vlcn-io/vlcn-orm/examples/todo-mvc/README.md

 ## Live Queries

 The UI is updated via live queries.
-Whenever a modification is made to a model through a mutator, that udpate is reflected back into the UI.
+Whenever a modification is made to a model through a mutator, that update is reflected back into the UI.

 Live queries are [here](https://github.com/tantaman/aphrodite/blob/main/examples/todo-mvc/src/App.tsx#L181-L186).